Meet StreamSets Control Hub

 Execute Jobs at Scale

 Pipelines are the design of the dataflow.
 Jobs are the execution of the dataflow.
-Data engineers build pipelines with the Control Hub Pipeline Designer or a development Data Collector.
-DevOps or site reliability engineers run jobs on groups of execution Data Collectors or Edge Data Collectors.
+Data engineers build pipelines with the Control Hub.
+DevOps or site reliability engineers run jobs on groups of execution Data Collectors.

 As a DevOps or site reliability engineer - the person responsible for ensuring that all services and systems are scalable and reliable - you register both development and execution Data Collectors with Control Hub.
 You register Data Collectors by manually administering them or by automatically provisioning them on a container orchestration framework such as Kubernetes.
 All registered Data Collectors - either manually administered or automatically provisioned - function in the same way.

-You create Control Hub jobs to run pipelines on groups of execution Data Collectors or Edge Data Collectors.
-When you start a job on a group of Data Collectors or Edge Data Collectors, Control Hub remotely runs the pipeline on each execution component in the group.
-This enables you to manage and orchestrate large scale dataflows run across multiple Data Collectors or Edge Data Collectors.
+You create Control Hub jobs to run pipelines on groups of execution Data Collectors.
+When you start a job on a group of Data Collectors, Control Hub remotely runs the pipeline on each execution component in the group.
+This enables you to manage and orchestrate large scale dataflows run across multiple Data Collectors.

 You might organize jobs by project, geographic region, or department.
 For example, your data engineer has developed and published the WebLog Collection pipeline and the EDW Replication Flows pipeline.
 In your data center, you designate Data Collectors that run on several of the servers as the web server group.
 You designate another group of Data Collectors running on other servers as the data warehouse group.
 You then create a job to run the WebLog Collection pipeline on the group of web server Data Collectors.